HarshithaDara/simple-to-do-application/README.md

-# simple-to-do-application# Simple To-Do List Application
+# Simple To-Do List Application

 This is a simple To-Do List application built using HTML, CSS, and JavaScript.
 It allows users to manage their daily tasks efficiently by adding, completing, and deleting tasks.